cheesy-jand/cheesy-jand.github.io/docs/_sources/Other.rst.txt

 - **Origin**: Virginia
 - **Milk**: Cow
-- **Purchase location**: Whole Foods
+- **Purchase location**: Weaver Street
-- **Purchase date**: 02/13/22
+- **Purchase date**: 04/28/22
-- **Julie's comments**: Raw milk cheese, aged 60+ days.
-Off-yellow firm cheese with a tan brown crumbly rind.
-Unique flavors - sharp & umami with some funk & also licorice taste.
-Earthy AF.
-Pretty smooth texture.
-I want to like it but also not…  **1.8/5**
+- **Julie's comments**: Yellowy pale, semi soft cheese with a brown & white soft rind.
+Creamy, rich, funky in that way that goes up your throat/i9nto nose.
+Not unpleasant, though.
+Earthy & woodsy, not very salty, probably good on apples & some pepper jelly.
+Better first day for me.  **3.49/5**
-- **Andrew's comments**: Very interesting cheese.
-Texture gradient from smooth medium-hard center to crumbly outer coating.
-Definitely funky & earthy, with that weirdly pleasant barn floor flavor.
-Almost too weird, but not quite, I like it.  **3.8/5**
+- **Andrew's comments**: Funky, earthy, a bit horseradishy but not spicy (much).
+Buttery yellow inside, white moldy rind.
+Texture is sticky, coats your mouth.
+Not one I'd want a lot of, but very tasty for a couple bites.  **4.1/5**

 Appalachian (Meadow Creek)
 -----------------